-TTP recipients are required to maintain a Drug-Free workplace for all award-related employees.
+TTP recipients are required to maintain a drug-free workplace for all award-related employees; report any convictions occurring in the workplace timely; and have an ongoing drug free awareness program.

 TTP recipients that have safety-sensitive employees must have a drug and alcohol testing program in place for such employees.